unrealircd/unrealircd-contrib/README.md

 install 3rd party modules in UnrealIRCd 5 on *NIX.

 Note that 3rd party modules are NOT written by the UnrealIRCd team.
-Use these modules at your own risk.
-In case of problems, contact the author of the module.
+Use these modules at your own risk. **In case of problems, contact the author of the module.** Only if you do not receive a response from the module author and there are grave issues then you can contact the UnrealIRCd team for removal of the module.

 ## For end-users
 Use the [UnrealIRCd 5 module manager](https://www.unrealircd.org/docs/Module_manager)